Police: 2 inmates who escaped from Arizona prison captured

 The two inmates were being held pending pickup by the state Department of Corrections, Rehabilitation and Reentry, police said.

-Harmon and Charpiot escaped Saturday from the Arizona State Prison Complex in Florence by using tools to breach a fence, officials said previously.
+Harmon and Charpiot escaped Saturday from a medium-security unit of the Arizona State Prison Complex in Florence by using tools to breach a fence, officials said previously.

 Coolidge is 8 miles (14 kilometers) southwest of Florence.

+The police officers and deputy marshals who apprehended the escapees happened to be in the area discussing another case when the calls came in, Tercero said.

+Tercero said state officials will determine whether the callers would be eligible for the $70,000 reward offered for information leading to the capture of the inmates.

-Authorities looking for the inmates conducted door-to-door searches of homes in the area of the Florence prison.
+Authorities looking for the inmates earlier conducted door-to-door searches of homes in the area of the Florence prison.
+The state Department of Public Safety said the inmates allegedly tried to rob a Florence business Saturday night before running off when a clerk screamed for help.

 Charpiot was sent to prison in 2011 on a 35-year sentence on convictions in Maricopa County for molestation of a child and sexual abuse, while Harmon has been imprisoned since 2012 after being convicted in Maricopa County and sentenced to 100 years for kidnapping and second-degree burglary.